Efficient Imputation for Patch-based Missing Single-cell Data via Cluster-regularized Optimal Transport: Preliminary

 \section{Preliminary}

 Optimal transport (OT) theory provides a powerful tool for comparing probability distributions by solving the problem of moving mass between distributions at minimal cost.
-Given two probability distributions \(\mu\) and \(\nu\) with supports $\Omega, \Omega^*\subset \mathcal{X}$, where \(\mathcal{X}\) is a Polish space (e.g. $\mathbb{R}^n$), the Wasserstein distance of order \(p\) is defined as:
+Given two probability distributions $\mu$ and $\nu$ supported on $X$, the $p$-Wasserstein distance is defined as